Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Jim_Report.md

 # Final contributions report

 Across the duration of the project, i worked on a range of the deliverables.
-Initially this meant research around the ecosystem which the product will be implemented into, focussing on evaluating the constraints Noam had established.
+Initially this meant research around the ecosystem which the product will be implemented into, focussing on evaluating the constraints Noam had established and aiming to quantify how responsible the innovation is in the context of the problem.
 Further development and clarification on this came both after the proposal presentation and the second meeting with Noam.
 As well as this, hardware work was required on the PCBs.
 These contributions occured as we were establishing the electrical and mechanical sub-teams.
 From then on, the main focus was programming with Lucy.
 In the last week of the project i conducted some proof of concept case work with the dyson centre vacuum former.
 There was a delay in getting the vacuum former working and testing was dependant on the technician availability meaning i ran out of time.
 This kept this somwhat standalone and hasnt been incorporated into the presentations due to the incompleteness of this exploration.

+## Technical aspects covered in this document
+- Hardware improvements
+- Multichannel ADC initialisation
+- Battery feedback calibration
+- LED battery status method
+- Averaging for sleep mode
+- Sun detection
+- Vacuum forming exploration

 ## Hardware work
 I soldered the battery tabs on to make all the provided PCBs compatible with batteries and soldered a solar panel enabling recharging tests.
 As well as this, the link used to upload the code to the microprocessor was tempremental so needed improving, this involved sourcing a stackable header to replace the crimp connectors and solder with heat shrink to form a more robust and reliable connector to the board.